cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 ---
 ## Call for papers

-The organizational committee of the 2022 GSID international conference invites the worldwide community of scholars and the GSID community to present and their research findinds in the following thematic areas:
+The organizational committee of the 2022 GSID international conference invites the worldwide community of scholars and the GSID community to present and their research findings in the following thematic areas:

 - Economic growth, poverty, and inequality
 - The rule of law for development